-Cornell has allowed me to push the envelope with my own work and to think in ways that I could never before have imagined.
+Cornell has allowed me to push the envelope with my own work and to think in ways that I could never have imagined.

 Why did you choose Cornell and AAP?

 What really drew me to Cornell was the challenge of being part of a student body that has a drive for success and is constantly engaged in pursuing their passions.
 I wanted to be a part of a community that embraces and motivates each other to continually strive for more, and that is exactly what Cornell provides.